trivago/gollum/docs/src/gen/formatter/timestamp.rst

 Timestamp
 =========

-Timestamp is a formatter that allows prefixing a message with a timestamp (time of arrival at gollum) as well as postfixing it with a delimiter string.
+Timestamp is a formatter that allows prefixing messages with a timestamp (time of arrival at gollum).
+The timestamp format is freely configurable and can e.g. contain a delimiter sequence at the end.